directus-labs/guest-authoring/next-auth-with-directus/index.md

     \q
     ```

-Now that you have a working Database, the next step is to set up directus and connect it to the database.
+Now that you have a working database, the next step is to set up Directus and connect it to the database.

 ## Setting up the Backend (Directus)

-To set up Directus to run locally on your computer, follow the Directus [self hosting guide](https://docs.directus.io/self-hosted/quickstart.html) with a few customizations.
+To set up Directus to run locally on your computer, follow the Directus [self-hosting guide](https://docs.directus.io/self-hosted/quickstart.html) with a few customizations.

 1. First, create a root folder for the project called `next-directus` and navigate into the folder with the command: